-Why G Suite may be right for your business
+Why Google Workspace may be right for your business

 Most of us simply don’t need all the bells and whistles that Microsoft stuffs into its applications.
 Consider Google’s software: Great collaboration features are just the beginning.

 For many, the decision to equip their business with Google’s software applications boiled down a single need: collaboration.

 More and more companies have settled on Google because it was at the forefront of cloud-based tools, and syncing information is key as it allows people to do everything remotely.
 It’s a streamlined process, and everything is easy to manage.

 Google Workspace, as Google’s Apps for Work was rebranded, was built for the web.
 This approach has informed its applications, which work in the cloud.
 It means that your company won’t ever lose data or documents because all the changes in Google documents get saved and backed up to a Google cloud.
 All your people needs is a web browser on a computer or mobile device with internet access.